Tori no Uta: Remixes and samples

 "Tori no Uta" launched a music career for Lia, and the song has appeared on many of her albums.
 The first was a remix on her first independent album Prismatic (2004); the song carried the subtitle "2004 summer version: Relaxin' with lovers mix", and later appeared on Lia's best of album Crystal Voice (2007).
 The original version appeared on Lia's best of album Diamond Days (2007), and a remix version by StripE subtitled "StripE REMIX" was included on her best of album Spectrum Rays (2007).
 A new vocal recording of "Tori no Uta" was released on Lia's Enigmatic LIA 2 album in early 2007, and another remix by DJ Sharpnel subtitled "[the speed freak's noise rave remix]" was released on Lia's Enigmatic LIA 3 album in early 2009.

 "Tori no Uta" was sampled for the second movement of a symphony on the bonus CD Shinwa e no Izanai released with the special edition DVD version of the Air film in August 2005.
 A cover version of the song, sung by Asami Imai, was released on a two-disc music album and audio drama entitled Your Song.
 The album was released in January 2007 by Namco Bandai Games for their video game The Idolmaster; Imai is the voice of Chihaya Kisaragi from The Idolmaster.
 The cover version was re-released in August 2007 on an image song and audio drama CD entitled The Idolmaster Master Artist 05 Chihaya Kisaragi featuring songs sung by Imai.
 Another cover version, sung by Masaaki Endoh, was released on Endoh's anime song cover album Enson2: Cover Songs Collection Vol.2 sold in December 2008.
 A cover version of "Tori no Uta" appeared in the sequel of Front Wing's visual novel Time Leap titled Time Leap Paradise released in July 2009.
 Another cover version by Chihiro Yonekura appeared on her 2011 cover album Nakeru Anison.
 A cover version was released in January 2012 as an official demo for the Vocaloid 3 product IA: Aria on the Planetes; Lia is the voice provider of IA.
-"Tori no Uta"'s melody has also appeared in two of the medleys in Kumikyoku Nico Nico Douga.
+"Tori no Utas melody has also appeared in two of the medleys in Kumikyoku Nico Nico Douga.
 A portion of "Tori no Uta," sung by Nikki, is present in the Chinese hip-hop song "Looking Back" by Yin Ts'ang.
 Hiroko Moriguchi covered the song on her 2024 album Anison Covers 2.